 Funds being contributed into or distributed from retirement accounts may entail tax consequences.
 Contributions are limited and withdrawals before age 59½ may be subject to a penalty tax.
 Robinhood does not provide tax advice; please consult with a tax adviser if you have questions.

-The Robinhood IRA is available to any U.S. customer with a Robinhood brokerage account in good standing.
+A Robinhood IRA is available to any U.S. customer with a Robinhood brokerage account in good standing.

 All investments involve risk and loss of principal is possible.

-You'll earn a 3% match on annual contributions with Robinhood Gold or 1% without.
-All IRA transfers and old 401(k) rollovers earn 1%.
+The IRA match is a 3% match on annual contributions with a Robinhood Gold subscription ($5/month) or 1% without.

-The funds that earned the match must be kept in the account for at least 5 years to avoid a potential Early IRA Match Removal Fee.
+The funds that earned any match must be kept in the account for at least 5 years to avoid a potential Early IRA Match Removal Fee.
 For more information, visit the IRA Match FAQ.

 This is not a recommendation on any investment or investment strategy.